scalar-labs/helm-charts/docs/getting-started-scalardb-analytics-postgresql.md

    (5 rows)
    ```

 1. Run the `JOIN` query.

-   For example, you can see the order history of each user as follows.
+For example, you can see the credit remaining information of each user as follows.

    ```sql
    SELECT * FROM (